Secret Window: Plot

 Later, Shooter summons Mort; when he arrives, Mort finds Karsch and Greenleaf dead.
 Shooter tells Mort he killed the two men because they "interfered."
 He warns Mort that he has implicated him in their murders and implies Mort should dispose of the bodies.
 Mort agrees to meet Shooter at his cabin to show him the magazine containing his story, which has been sent overnight by his agent.
 Mort disposes of the bodies.

 Mort retrieves the package containing the magazine from the post office but finds that it has already been opened; the pages containing his story have been cut out.
 After a series of startling events, Mort realizes that Shooter is a figment of his imagination, unwittingly created to cope with his anger and carry out malevolent tasks that Mort cannot do – like killing Chico, Greenleaf, and Karsch, as well as burning down Amy's home.

-Amy and Ted arrive at the cabin, finding it ransacked, and she sees the word "SHOOTER" carved repeatedly on the walls and furniture.
+Amy arrives at the cabin, finding it ransacked, and she sees the word "SHOOTER" carved repeatedly on the walls and furniture.
 Mort appears, having been taken over by the "Shooter" persona.
 Amy realizes the name "Shooter" represents Mort's desire to "SHOOT HER".
 Mort stabs Amy in the leg.
 Ted arrives and is killed by Mort while Amy watches helplessly.
 Mort approaches her while reciting the ending of "Sowing Season".

 Months later, Mort has recovered from his writer's block, and his passion for life has returned.
 He is feared and shunned in town because of the rumors about the murders.
 Sheriff Newsome arrives and tells Mort that he is the prime suspect and that the bodies will eventually be found.
 Mort passively dismisses the threat and tells Newsome that the ending to his new story is "perfect".
 It is implied that Amy and Ted's bodies are buried under the corn growing in Mort's garden.